“I quit! I’m done!”

 2) Live a life without regret.

 People will tell you to just forget about past regrets.
 Focus on the future.
 Ya right!
 Easier said than done.
-And sure meditation or therapy can help, but nothing serves as a stronger panacea for regret than taking positive action towards either the goal that’s causing your regret or a current or future goal that you’d like to achieve.
+And sure meditation or therapy can help, but nothing serves as a stronger panacea for regret than taking positive action towards either the goal that’s causing your regret or a current or a future goal that you’d like to achieve.
+There’s always an opportunity to do something about it.
+Even if the ship that is causing you regret has sailed, you can refocus your energy and passion on some other initiative that will fill your bucket and help complete the story of your life.

 Add Your Heading Text Here